 View the site list and details in spreadsheet format, including alternate site names, property owners, wetland community types present, and conservation plans/programs recognizing sites.

-We are excited to announce that the full portfolio of Wetland Gems materials is now available in a convenient, spiral-bound book.
+A full portfolio of Wetland Gems materials, in a convenient, spiral-bound book.
 The book features the statewide map and a one-page fact sheet for each Wetland Gem site.
-Click link above for more information and an order form.

 MORE ON THE WETLAND GEMS PROGRAM PURPOSE

 Historically, wetlands have not been recognized and valued as natural treasures.
 The value typically ascribed to wetlands far underestimates their worth to society.
 Consequently, millions of acres of wetlands in Wisconsin have been drained and filled for conversion to land uses that were and are considered more valuable.
 The misunderstanding and undervaluation of wetlands continues to be one of the key obstacles to reversing the loss of wetland acres through wetland protection, conservation and restoration.

 Our main purpose in promoting the concept of Wetland Gems through this publication is to increase the appreciation of Wisconsinís wetland heritage among our stateís citizenry.
 We anticipate that the Wetland Gems publication and associated media outreach as well as WWA events and programs focusing on Wisconsinís Wetland Gems will: